shopware/shopware/changelog/_unreleased/2024-05-30-fix-theme-dump-command-asking-theme-name.md

 author_e_mail:  raffaele.carelle@gmail.com
 author_github:  @raffaelecarelle
 ---
-# Core
+# Storefront
-* If there isn't a `theme-id` as argument to `theme:dump` command and there are 2 or more themes, the name of the theme want to dump is asked.
+* Changed `theme:dump`: if there isn't a `theme-id` as argument and there are 2 or more themes, the name of the theme want to dump is asked.